sfu-dis/pibench-ep2/ROART/README.md

 ## Installation
 1. (optional) Configure pool_path and pool_size in Key.h
-2. Set Mode (#define DRAM_MODE if running entirely in dram) in Key.h and util.h
+2. Set Mode (#define DRAM_MODE if running entirely in dram) in Key.h and util.h If running in DRAM_MODE and you wish to run using thread-local mempool instead of just malloc/jemalloc, add -DPOOL at end of CFLAGS in Makefile.
 3. Toggle allocator (#define ARTPMDK) only when DRAM_MODE is not defined.
 If DRAM_MODE is defined then malloc will be used for all allocation.
 4. make